The machine pool of the heavy artillery display mainly dates back to the

 bases and control points.

-The artillery guns and military vehicle hangar is located 300 metres from Viimsi Manor and is open from May to October, on Fridays,
+The artillery guns and military vehicle hangar is located on Vehema Road (Vehema tee) 1a, 300 metres from Viimsi Manor and is open from May to October, on Fridays,

 Saturdays and Sundays from 11 am to 6 pm.
 Group visits outside the opening